 - video footage from an intersection camera or a building surveillance system nearby.

-- lab work results;
+- lab work or results of an X-ray;

 - copies of prescriptions; and